 Are you somewhat proficient in Python, but you aren’t sure of what kind of direction to take next?
 This web course is built to help you solve that problem, by giving you a real project to work on that will help you to understand how to build web apps and websites based on your Python knowledge alone.
 Learn how to make something real that will stick around.

-Invent Your Own Computer Games with Python teaches you how to program in the Python.
-Each chapter gives you the complete source code for a new game, and then teaches the programming concepts from the example.
+Invent Your Own Computer Games with Python teaches you how to program in Python.
+Each chapter gives you the complete source code for a new game and then teaches the programming concepts from the example.
 It is available for free viewing on the website, or for purchase on Amazon.

 Are you an informatics type of a guy?
 The whole site is focused around resources on that exact topic, so if you’re interested then this might be a good thing to check out.

 It turns out that I’ve tried most of these courses myself, I was actually hoping there would be more resources and links to add to the list, but we’ve just taken a look at all of the major ones and there is so much stuff and new things you’re going to be learning about.